andrewderango/Minesweeper/README.md

 ``./main``

 ## GTK 3 Install
-In order to run this program, you must have GTK 3 installed.
-The steps are listed below.<br>
+In order to run the version of the game with the GUI (main_Graphic.c), you must have GTK 3 installed.
+The installation steps are listed below for Windows and Mac.<br>

 ### Mac Install
 If you are running on a macOS, run the following commands in the terminal if you do not already have GTK3 installed on your system:<br>